 Your child will really enjoy painting and putting together this caterpillar.
 It is also a great opportunity to work on important counting skills.

 This is a quick fun craft for preschoolers.
 All you need are some white paper and craft paints in a variety of colors.

 Place some green paint on a paper plate and have your child use his or her thumbprints to create the body of a caterpillar.
 Use more paints or a marker to draw the caterpillar’s face and legs.

 There are many caterpillar crafts and activities you can have fun doing with kids.
-These are just a few to get you started.
+These are just a few to get you started but I also love to mix things up sometimes, we enjoy doing Monogrammed Note Cards as well.
 With a little creativity and imagination, you can incorporate arts and crafts, science, and reading all at one time, providing a valuable learning experience for your preschool aged child.

 Kathy Davis is a professional blogger who provides parents and guardians with information and reviews for after school care programs and day cares.
 She writes for The Learning Experience, a leading after school program in Brooklyn, NY.